The Colonial Society of Massachusetts Announces the

 2023 Walter Muir Whitehill Prize in Early American History

 This prize of two thousand five hundred dollars, established in memory of Walter Muir Whitehill, for many years Editor of Publications for the Colonial Society and the moving force behind the organization, will be awarded for a distinguished essay on early American history (up to 1825), not previously published, with preference being given to New England subjects.
 The Society hopes that the prize may be awarded annually.

-A committee of members of the Colonial Society will review the essays.
+A committee of members of eminent historians will review the essays.
 Their decision in all cases will be final.
-The following historians have agreed to serve as judges:

 By arrangement with the editors of the New England Quarterly, the Society will have the winning essay published in an appropriate issue of the journal.